-The Group has identified a number of financial and non financial key performance indicators which are regularly monitored to ensure that business is on track or to give warning where problems may be arising:
+The Group has identified a number of financial and non-financial key performance indicators which are regularly monitored to ensure that business is on track or to give warning where problems may be arising:

 Financial: The management's focus is on the development of sales, the maintenance of a healthy gross margin and prudent cost control.
 The two main performance indicators are sales achieved and gross profit margin.
-During the year the Group achieved revenue of £1.10m (2022: £0.68m) and the gross profit margin was 64.0% (2022: 66.0%).
-Gross margin continues to be below Group targets due to high cloud service costs not being fully recovered and increasing parts costs.
-The launch of M2G Evo in 2024 is expected to improve gross margin.
+During the year the Group achieved revenue of £0.71m (2023: £1.10m) and the gross profit margin was 82.0% (2023: 64.0%).
+Whilst revenue decreased overall in the year, a key government contract was delayed.
+Excluding sales from the government contract, Sabien's sales increased from £0.47 million in 2023 to £0.62 million in 2024.
+Gross margin has improved during the year due to the success of group cost cutting measures, and the full commercial rollout of M2G Evo in 2025 is expected to continue to deliver strong gross margin.
+Cost cutting has focused on changing Cloud support and IT support providers during the year and a strategic review of other direct costs.